dotnet/android-samples/ThemeSwitcher/README.md

 1. Right-click the *ThemeSwitcher* project, click *Add*, *Add Packages*.

-2. In *Add Packages*, enable *Show pre-release packages*, then search for *CardView* in the search box.
+2. In *Add Packages*, enable *Show pre-release packages*, then enter *CardView* in the search box.

 3. When the **Xamarin Support Library CardView** package appears, click *Add Package*.